Area51 Project - Burton's Stealth 503 Scandic:

 The rest of the machine also took a fair amount of abuse and had been painted yellow to match the previous paintjob.
 The entire tunnel, front suspension and rear rack were repainted gloss black to keep with the new stealth theme.
 The sled was reassembled and finished with a simple silver and red pinstripe that ended in a decorative flame at the rear of the tunnel.
 This once battered hood was successfully resurrected and looked better then ever.

-This repair provided the owner another few years of service until he upgraded to a REV platform machine.
+This repair provided the owner another few years of service until he eventually upgraded to a REV platform machine in 2007.

 Copyright © 2011 Michael Smith